dsernst/keyboard-to-scrollwheel/readme.md

 ### Notes

-- Scroll amount is hardcoded to 3 “lines” per keypress
+- Scroll per keypress set as `scroll_lines` in script
 - Only works while the script is running
 - All scrolls are sent to the currently focused window/app

-### Optional Enhancements

-- Auto-launch on login
-- Background service
-- Configurable scroll speed or hotkeys

 Pull requests welcome.